jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 $$

-With the components of the Jacobian explicitly specified, we can now propose functions for implementing the solution of the reaction-diffusion equations using PETSc.
+With the components of the Jacobian explicitly specified, we can now propose functions for implementing the solution of the reaction-diffusion equation using PETSc.

 # Commented Implementation in PETSc